machielvdw/gitlab-webhook/README.md

 4. Enter the URL from localtunnel
 5. Enter the secret from your `.env` file
 6. Select the events you want to listen for
+7. Untick "Enable SSL verification"
-7. Click on "Add webhook"
+8. Click on "Add webhook"

 ## Test
 1. Create a new issue in your project/run a test from the test selector after webhook setup